What is the good news?

 The good news of Jesus Christ.

-Mark started his account by writing: "(The) BEGINNING (of) THE GOOD-NEWS (of) JESUS CHRIST" (Mark 1:1).
-The good-news of Jesus Christ actually began even with John the Baptist as it is written 3 verses later in Mark that "John came, the (one) baptizing in the wilderness" (Mark 1:4).
+In Mark 1:1 it is written: "(The) BEGINNING (of) THE GOOD-NEWS (of) JESUS CHRIST".
+The good-news of Jesus Christ actually began even with John the Baptist as it is written 3 verses later that "John came, the (one) baptizing in the wilderness" (Mark 1:4).
 This was already "(The) BEGINNING (of) THE GOOD-NEWS (of) JESUS CHRIST" (Mark 1:1).

-Mark 1:4 describes the beginning of the good news of Christ, and the rest of the account of Mark would describe the rest of the good news of Christ.
-If one wants to know what the good news is, one can read the entirety of Mark (and also the good news according to Matthew, Luke, and John).
+Mark 1:4 describes the beginning of the good news of Christ, and the rest written afterward would describe the rest of the good news of Christ.

 There is not another good news than the good news of Christ.